-If you’re considering a divorce, and either you or your spouse is in the military, it’s vital to make sure you retain a Katy divorce attorney who understands the unique complexities of a military divorce.
+If you’re considering a divorce, and either you or your spouse is in the military, it’s vital to make sure you retain an attorney who understands the unique complexities of a military divorce.
 At Hunt Law Firm, our attorneys are devoted to divorce and family law, and are well-versed in cases involving military personnel.
 When you retain our firm, you can expect personalized counsel from attorneys who truly have your best interests in mind.

 Retain an attorney who understands the unique challenges facing military personnel.
 Call Hunt Law Firm today at (832) 781-0320.

 Child Custody & Support

 Perhaps the biggest difference between a standard divorce and a military divorce is how child custody and support is determined.
 In Texas, a judge will make a child custody ruling which is in the best interests of the child.
 This means that if you are subject to frequent deployments, your chances of getting primary custody are unlikely.

 Don’t hesitate to secure the dedicated counsel you need.
 Call Hunt Law Firm for your initial case evaluation.

 In 1982, Congress passed the Uniformed Services Former Spouses Protection Act (USFSPA), which essentially defines military pensions as marital property.
 This means that a military pension will often be split in a divorce, with the non-military spouse receiving a maximum of 50% of the pension’s value.
 However, there are qualifying conditions which must be met for this to happen.
 Property division can get highly complex, so it’s best to discuss the details of your case with an attorney.